Describes the feature set and how to work with the Virtual App

 For new users!
 Open “Camera Content” in “Content Browser” and drag “MyActor” to your scene.

 For existing users!
-Open your “Actor blueprint” and find in “Details” section “BPClasses”.
+If you don’t see the new interface – open your “Actor blueprint” and find in “Details” section “BPClasses”.
 Select “WBP_MainUserInterface”.

 2. Open “Project settings” and find “Input” section, select “Always Show Touch Interface”.